D.A. Got That Dope

 David Lewis "D.A."
 Doman (born August 3, 1984), known professionally as D.A.
-Got That Dope (stylized as d.a. got that dope), is an American record producer from Chicago, Illinois.
+Got That Dope (stylized in all lowercase), is an American record producer from Chicago, Illinois.
 He began his career in the mid-2000s working with Chicago-based underground artists such as Bump J, Mikkey Halsted, and Kidz in the Hall.
 He handled drum programming for record producer J. R. Rotem for several years, and in 2011, he moved to Los Angeles to further pursue work in the music industry.

 D.A. has since been credited on the singles "Privacy" by Chris Brown, "Zeze" by Kodak Black, "Taste" by Tyga, "Godzilla" by Eminem and Juice Wrld, and "Demons" by Doja Cat.
 In 2019, Doman discovered American rapper and singer 24kGoldn, for whom he has served as A&R.

 Career

 In 2009, he co-produced the single "Everybody in Love" for JLS, which earned platinum certification by the British Phonographic Industry (BPI) and peaked atop the UK Singles Chart.